Category: Attobahn

 2) “Zamaniwave” is a joint venture… except it “is not a company”

-• Feb 2026 shareholder report: entry into Nigeria “structured… through Zamaniwave… as a joint venture with native partners.”
+• Entry into Nigeria “structured… through Zamaniwave… as a joint venture with native partners.”

 • “**Zamaniwave is not a company